 In 1982, Warner Books reissued the second SteinerBooks dictionary.

 Some large questions hover over the SteinerBooks dictionaries.
-Many of the entries describe spiritual beings, spiritual "facts," and spiritual powers that are not found in Anthroposophy.
-Why are these things absent from Anthroposophy?
+Many of the entries describe spiritual beings, spiritual "facts," and spiritual powers that are not found in Anthroposophy but that the dictionaries affirm as true or probably true.
+Why, we might ask, are these things absent from Anthroposophy?
 If these things are true, then Anthroposophy must be a faulty description of reality, omitting much that should be included.
 On the other hand, if many of these things are false — if these beings, "facts," and powers do not exist — then we are left wondering where to draw the line between truth and falsehood.
 And, importantly, we need to ask how many Anthroposophical doctrines cross the line.
-In the welter of falsehoods we find in these books, which Anthroposophical teachings need to be tagged as false?
+In the welter of apparent falsehoods we find in these dictionaries, which Anthroposophical teachings need to be tagged as false?
 A few, or many, or all of them?
 Most rational people will find themselves inclining to the latter possibility.

 We can reframe these questions.
 Aren't the SteinerBooks dictionaries, in the end, catalogs of human fantasies and delusions?
 Aside from certain religious doctrines that many readers will affirm, aren't the contents of these dictionaries mainly the products of ancient ignorance (such as various forms of divination) and modern deception (such as the "phenomena" produced during seances)?
 In other words, aren't these dictionaries crammed with absurdities?
 Most rational people will incline to this conclusion.